FattaccioliLab/nacres-assistant/README.md

 - 📄 **PDF input** — upload a supplier quote to Google Drive, the script extracts all line items automatically
 - 📋 **Text list input** — paste a free-text list of items, one per row
-- 🤖 **AI-powered classification** — uses Claude (Anthropic) to suggest the most appropriate NACRES code for each item
+- 🤖 **AI-powered classification** — uses Claude (Anthropic) to suggest the most appropriate NACRES code for each item, constrained to the official 2026 nomenclature
 - 🟢 **Confidence indicator** — color-coded High / Medium / Low for each suggestion
 - ✏️ **Inline validation** — review and correct codes directly in the sheet before sending to admin
+- 📚 **Editable reference sheet** — full 1621-code nomenclature visible and editable in a dedicated tab, no script change needed for yearly updates
 - 💶 **Near-zero cost** — uses Claude Haiku (~$0.001 per quotation)

 ---